sjbrown/1kfa/mod_guide_player.md

 ## Move Cards

 `TODO`
- * Dramatic Action moves
+ * Dramatic Action moves sheet
- * Combat moves
+ * Combat moves sheet
- * Downtime moves
+ * Downtime moves sheet
    * Not used in the One-shot campaign
+ * Copying cards when you run out

 ## Layout